 Scope of Work

-Cianbro, in partnership with Reed & Reed, Inc., constructed a 2,119 foot long, 57-foot wide cable-stayed bridge including twin columns/pylon reaching 440 feet in the air where the Prospect side pylon includes an elevator and observatory area.
+Cianbro constructed a 2,119-foot long, 57-foot wide cable-stayed bridge including twin columns/pylon reaching 440 feet in the air.
+The Prospect side pylon includes an elevator and observatory area.

 - Performed 20,000 cubic yards of structural earth excavation and 2,700 cubic yards of structural rock